-- 3.1.
-Lobbying of Members by their constituents is legitimate as is the practice of a Member who does not have a prejudicial interest acting as the representative of a constituent at a hearing if requested to do so.
-However, if a member of the Licensing Committee is approached by persons wishing to persuade them to make a decision one way or another on a pending application then the Member should politely explain that they cannot discuss the issue as it may be construed as an unlawful pre-determination of the matter.
-The person should be referred to the Licensing Officers who will provide suitable guidance in the circumstances of the particular case. - 3.2.
-Where a Member, who is a serving member of the Licensing Committee, is asked to represent a constituent s/he cannot act as both a representative and a decision maker. - 3.3.
-In assisting their constituents, Members should take care not to pressurise officers of the Licensing Authority or any of the Responsible Authorities to exercise their professional judgement in a particular way and of course any conduct towards officers which amounts to bullying is entirely inappropriate.
+3.1 Lobbying of Members by their constituents is legitimate as is the practice of a Member who does not have a prejudicial interest acting as the representative of a constituent at a hearing if requested to do so .However, if a member of the Public Safety and Protection Committee is approached by persons wishing to persuade them to make a decision one way or another on a pending application then the Member should politely explain that they cannot discuss the issue as it may be construed as an unlawful pre-determination of the matter.
+The person should be referred to the Licensing Office who will provide suitable guidance in the circumstances of the particular case.

+- 3.2 Where a Member, who is a serving member of the Public Safety and Protection Committee is asked to represent a constituent they cannot act as both a representative and a decision maker. - 3.3 In assisting their constituents, Members should take care not to pressurise officers of the Licensing Authority or any other Authorities to exercise their professional judgement in a particular way and of course any conduct towards officers which amounts to bullying is entirely inappropriate.
 If Members have concerns they should raise them through appropriate channels, such as an individual's line manager or through the established scrutiny processes.